 Many of us have already faced, at some point in our lives, a watch counterfeit.
 In fact, a study shows that more than one Swiss person out of five has already bought a counterfeit product.

 But what is counterfeiting?
-How to avoid buying a fake luxury watch and how do watch brands protect themselves?
+How to avoid buying a fake luxury watch?

 In this article, we will try to answer these questions as best we can so that you can learn more about this phenomenon.

 Counterfeiting is the usurpation of the literary, artistic, commercial, or industrial property rights of another.
 In other words, it is the reproduction or imitation of an object by a clandestine or known company that appropriates the products of other brands.